pusacaspica/js-webgl-2d-polygon-morpher/README.md

     - speedbutton class, to handle the animation speed through the GUI.

 morpher.js also has a collection of functions:

-    -calculateVertexDistance(vertex1, vertex2)
-        - Returns the distance between two vertices passed as a parameter;
+    - 'calculateVertexDistance(vertex1, vertex2)' Returns the distance between two vertices passed as a parameter;
-    - getShader(id)
-        - Find, compile and return a shader declared in GLSL that contains the id passed as a parameter; happens on page load;
+    - 'getShader(id)' Find, compile and return a shader declared in GLSL that contains the id passed as a parameter; happens on page load;
-    - initProgram()
-        - Prepares program startup, assigning the appropriate shaders to the appropriate variables; happens when the page first loads;
+    - 'initProgram()' Prepares program startup, assigning the appropriate shaders to the appropriate variables; happens when the page first loads;
-    - initBuffers()
-        - Initializes the necessary buffers, including space allocation for necessary polygons (the origin, the destination and the morphing, showing one frame at a time) to show on screen; happens when the page first loads;
+    - 'initBuffers()' Initializes the necessary buffers, including space allocation for necessary polygons (the origin, the destination and the morphing, showing one frame at a time) to show on screen; happens when the page first loads;
-    - draw()
-        - draws the current frame, updating the appropriate frames to animate the transformation;
+    - 'draw()' draws the current frame, updating the appropriate frames to animate the transformation;
-    - createGUI()
-        - Creates the GUI, with a play/pause button and speed controller;
+    - 'createGUI()' Creates the GUI, with a play/pause button and speed controller;
-    -render()
-        - Renders the screen, calling the draw() function;
+    - 'render()' Renders the screen, calling the draw() function;
-    - init()
-        - Initializes the WebGL canvas, also creating the GUI elements, initializing the program, the buffers and having the first frame render.
+    - 'init()' Initializes the WebGL canvas, also creating the GUI elements, initializing the program, the buffers and having the first frame render.

 TO-DO:
     - Fix the “auto mode” (described above) to carry out the transformation respecting the edges as desired;